marsala-mariana/marsala-mariana/README.md

 **Front-End Developer | UX/UI Designer**

-I am a Front-End Developer with a strong focus on creating intuitive, high-performance interfaces.
-I specialize in transforming ideas into engaging digital experiences, with solid expertise in both development and UX/UI design.
-My goal is to create products that are not only functional but also visually stunning and easy to use.

-With a passion for Front-End development, I focus on code optimization, component reusability, and building scalable, maintainable applications.

-- **Front-End Development**: React, React Native, Next.js, TypeScript
-- **UX/UI Design**: User research, interactive prototypes, wireframes, responsive design
-- **Project Management**: Git, GitHub, Scrum, Trello
-- **CI/CD**:  GitHub Actions
+I am a Full Stack Developer, UX/UI Designer, and Digital Graphic Designer with a specialization in Front-End development, adept at adapting to diverse technologies.

+I have extensive experience creating digital solutions that seamlessly combine technical development and intuitive design.
+I specialize in developing web and mobile applications, crafting functional and scalable interfaces while designing visually captivating user-centered experiences.

+My background in digital graphic design brings a unique creative perspective, ensuring perfect integration between functionality and aesthetics.
+My work process is focused on understanding user needs and transforming those insights into effective and impactful digital products.

+I am committed to continuous improvement and innovation, always seeking to learn new tools and tackle new challenges to deliver solutions that not only solve problems but also provide memorable experiences.